 The article below was originally published by Lee Whitman and Blakely Kiefer on March 9, 2023:

 Significant CON Reform May Be Coming to North Carolina

 North Carolina’s Certificate of Need (“CON”) law regulates the development, offering, and acquisition of new institutional health care services, facilities and equipment by requiring providers to first obtain a certificate of need from the state before engaging in such activities.
 However, on March 9, 2023, the Senate Rules and Operations Committee of the North Carolina General Assembly approved substantial changes to the CON law as part of a deal brokered to expand Medicaid coverage to North Carolinians.
 Although it does not repeal the CON law entirely, House Bill 76, if approved as proposed, would loosen the restrictions on providers seeking to develop, acquire or offer health care services to North Carolinians in a tiered, multi-year approach.
 This article briefly summarizes the proposed changes to the CON law and when those changes would take effect.

 Changes Exempting Certain Activities from CON Review Immediately

 House Bill 76 proposes to make several changes to the CON law that would either eliminate the requirement for obtaining a CON or exempt certain activities from CON review.
 The following changes to the CON law would take effect on the date that House Bill 76 becomes law and apply to any activities occurring on or after that date.

 - CON Not Required.
-A CON will no longer be required to develop or offer the following health care services and facilities:
+A CON will no longer be required to develop or offer the following: